 3. Grand Canyon National Park — Arizona

-There's just nothing quite like the experience of looking over the edge of this mile-deep, two-billion-year-old canyon.
-Located in Arizona, the Grand Canyon ranks as the second most visited national park in the US, reaching a peak of over six million people in 2017, mostly along the South Rim.
-Grand Canyon Nation Park was declared a national park in 1919, three years after the creation of the National Park Service.
+There's just nothing quite like the moment you step to the edge of the mile-deep, two-billion-year-old Grand Canyon.
+Located in northern Arizona, the Grand Canyon is the second most visited national park in the U.S., drawing more than six million visitors in its peak years—most of them exploring the dramatic vistas of the South Rim.
+Grand Canyon National Park was officially designated in 1919, just three years after the founding of the National Park Service, cementing its status as an American treasure.

 Top Grand Canyon National Park Adventures: